asimmagar20/asimmagar20/README.md

 - 🧑‍💻 **Junior Digital Technology & Software Developer**
   *EasyMy Learning Pvt.
 Ltd. (Intern / Junior Role)*
   - Worked on web projects using Python, Django, and related technologies.
-  - Collaborated in a team environment, using Git and proper workflows.
+  - Collaborated in a team environment using Git and standard workflows.
   - Gained hands‑on experience building and maintaining web features.

 - 🎓 **Academic Background**